fhirbase/fhirbase.github.io/_docs/performance.md

 thanks to PostgreSQL GiN and GiST indices.
 It performs well on rather complex searches with sorting and chained params.

-Following table shows detailed timing which we get on MacBook Air 1,7 GHz Intel Core i7, 8 GB 1600 MHz DDR3, SSD.
+Following table shows detailed timing which we get on m3.medium Amazon EC2 Instance Type.

 | Operation                                                                                                           | Elapsed time (ms)      |
 |---------------------------------------------------------------------------------------------------------------------+-----------------------:|{% for operation in site.data.performance.operations %}